 Before you find out my exact Hoi An itinerary and check out my favorite backpacking Hoi An travel tips we need to something out first.
 That is, how many days do you want to spend in Hoi An out of your entire Vietnam itinerary.

 To be honest, I could spend weeks here in Hoi An.
 It is unlike other Vietnamese cities where it isn’t overly busy and has quite a relaxed pace to it.
+No doubt it is one of the most beautiful places in Vietnam and is well worth a visit.
 Honestly, I am not surprised that so many digital nomads decide to call this place home.
 There is everything you could want such as affordable accommodation, fast internet and plenty of cheap eats around.

 Though, for the purpose of this guide, and visiting Hoi An as a holiday destination I recommend spending a minimum of 3 days in Hoi An.
 This will allow you to explore the various landscapes, ap[preicate the ancient town and check out the best things to do here.
 It’ll give you some downtime and relaxation from the other bustling Vietnamese cities you have no doubt visited.

 Hoi An is a stand-out in everyone’s trips to Vietnam.
 No doubt you will fall in love with the instagrammable locations, cheap food, and wanderlust stays.
 When you have access to a beautiful room, delicious food, and transport to get around, that is all you really need in life.